 Help your patients make an informed decision about prostate cancer screenings.

-Overall, prostate cancer is the second-leading cause of cancer deaths in men.
+Delaware has the fifth-highest incidence rate for prostate cancer in the U.S. Overall, prostate cancer is the second-leading cause of cancer death in men.
 It is a major health issue.
 There have been differing opinions on whether prostate cancer screenings should be recommended.
 The American Cancer Society and the Delaware Cancer Consortium recommend that men should make an informed decision — considering the risks and benefits of screening — to decide what’s best for them.

-Discuss the potential risks of a screening with your patient:
+Discuss the Potential Risks of a Screening with Your Patient

 - There’s the potential for a false positive, which could lead to a biopsy that could cause fever, infection, bleeding problems, and pain.

 - A diagnosis of a slow-growing, non-life-threatening cancer could result in treatment that causes complications, such as urinary incontinence and erectile dysfunction.

 If Your Patients Are Underinsured or Don’t Have Insurance, They May Qualify for a Free Screening.